ericnewton/many-lives/README.md

 sleep to wait between generations when trying to view the output.
 Instead, async calls to a callback are made on a timer.

+[Well, I can't really do an animation of Life using Sql, either, but its not claiming to be a general purpose language.]

 ### Go

 Go seems to be actively hostile to a functional style, and the